Normand announces retirement as sheriff; takes over WWL Radio slot from Garland Robinette

-Normand has worked in the Jefferson Parish Sheriff's Office for nearly four decades, serving as chief criminal deputy and chief financial officer, among other positions.
-According to his bio, Normand began his law enforcement career with the Orleans Parish Sheriff's Office.
+“He’s a very, very intelligent man,” Lee-Sheng said.
+“He will still give back to community but in a different way.”

+Though Normand had been with the Sheriff’s Office for decades before he became sheriff, he often toiled quietly in the shadow of Lee, his mentor, overseeing many technical operations of the Sheriff's Office.
+It wasn’t until Lee died in October 2007 after a five-month battle with leukemia and Normand became interim sheriff that his profile saw a meteoric rise.

-He first won election in November 2007 with a sweeping 91 percent of the vote after Lee died.
-While working in Lee's shadow, Normand oversaw many technical operations of the Sheriff's Office.
-Since taking office, he has enjoyed wild popularity in the parish, winning reelection in 2011 with 92 percent of the vote and 88 percent of the vote in 2015.
+He first won election in November 2007 with a near clean sweep: 91 percent of the vote.
+His popularity never waned.
+He won reelection in 2011 with 92 percent of the vote and 88 percent of the vote in 2015.

+He has a law degree and an MBA and for years has served on the board of directors for East Jefferson General Hospital.
+He was a key negotiator in attempts to find a private company to lease the hospital in recent years.

-During his tenure, Normand has become known for a no-nonsense attitude and often fiery press conferences in which he pointedly and unapologetically criticized people or policies with whom he disagreed.
+During his tenure as sheriff, Normand has become known for a no-nonsense attitude and often fiery press conferences in which he pointedly and unapologetically criticized people or policies with whom he disagreed.

 A fuming Norman excoriated people to "wake up" when some complained about Interstate 10 being closed to rush a deputy to the hospital after he was shot in 2016.